flitto/node-apn/README.md

 The provider will first send an HTTP CONNECT request to the specified proxy in order to establish an HTTP tunnel.
 Once established, it will create a new secure connection to the Apple Push Notification provider API through the tunnel.

 ### Sending a notification

-To send a notification you will first need a device token from your app as a string
+To send a notification you will first need a device tokenSpec from your app as a string

 ```javascript
 const deviceToken = 'a9d0ed10e9cfd022a61cb08753f49c5a0b0dfb383697bf9f9d750a1003da19c7'